Add peat-free power to your flowers

 Make it yourself and compost at home.
 Discounted compost bins are available at Eden Park Garden Centre, Braddan Telephone: +44 1624 616116.

 Buy locally produced peat-free compost.
-Ballaneven Organic Compost Ltd (Telephone: +44 7624 451796) makes ECOMANNpeat-free compost in St. Johns.
-It is produced via the Windrow system, reaching temperatures of up to 80 degrees to make a clean, high quality, weed and seed-free compost.
-It is available in 25 Litre bags from a range of local outlets and via free home delivery.
+Ballaneven Compost & Horticulture Ltd (Telephone: +44 7624 451857) makes peat-free compost in St. Johns.
+It is produced via the Windrow system, reaching temperatures of over 131 Fahrenheit for 3+ consecutive days to make a clean, high quality, weed and seed-free compost.
+It is available in 40 Litre bags from a range of local outlets.

 Buy peat-freecompost from your local garden centre or retail outlet.
 Please remember - always check the label and always buy peat-free.